All Episodes

 That one lay down his life for his friends.

-And um, I love him for that.
+And I love him for that.

 And everyone that's here loves him for that.

-I want you guys to understand that as we get through this.
+And I want you guys to understand that as we get through this.

-Yeah, uh, I see some of you guys are saying, yo, is it routine for them to be by themselves a lot?
+Yeah, I see some of you guys are saying, yo, is it routine for them to be by themselves a lot?

-It's very common to work alone.
+Yeah, it's very common to work alone.

 Very, very common.

-Uh I'll fast forward this a little bit.
+I'll fast forward this a little bit.

-Um recipes to him, man.
+Rest of peace to him, man.

-Quavo pulled over at the exit and fired New Mexico State Police officers.
+Cueva pulled over at the exit and fired New Mexico State Police officers.

-The officers So now they're chasing him, right?
+So now they're chasing him, right?

 Turn fire.

-A pursuit was initiated as Cueva continued to evade officers traveling east on Interstate 10.
+Our pursuit was initiated as Cueva continued to evade officers traveling east on Interstate 10.

-Also, guys, do me a solid if you guys don't mind.
+Also, guys, do me a solid, if you guys don't mind.

-Uh, can you guys like the video on YouTube?
+Can you guys like the video on YouTube?

-We only got uh a thousand uh oh, sorry, we only got 389 likes, guys.
+Oh sorry, we only got 389 likes, guys.

 Let's try to get almost 100% engagement, guys.